-The Senate Judiciary Committee has scheduled a virtual cannabis hearing for Monday, February 15th at noon to address the long-standing impasse.
+The Senate Judiciary Committee has scheduled a virtual cannabis legalization hearing.
+It will be Monday, February 15th at noon to address the long-standing impasse.

 Monday is President’s Day, which the New Jersey Legislature apparently does not observe.